mehulagg/gitlab_test/doc/user/application_security/offline_deployments/index.md

 for the latest sets of signatures and rules to check against.
 Without connectivity, this is not possible.
-Depending on the scanner, you must therefore disable these automatic update checks and either use the databases that they came with or manually update those databases.
+Depending on the scanner, you must therefore disable these automatic update checks and either use the databases that they came with and manually update those databases or provide access to your own copies hosted within your network.

 ## Specific scanner instructions